jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

 Intelligent Operations centers.
 Helped by our team of highly skilled professionals, we enable clients to innovate safely, build cyber resilience and grow with confidence.
-Follow us @AccentureSecure on Twitter or visit us at www.accenture.comsecurityThis document refers to marks owned by third parties.
+Follow us @AccentureSecure on Twitter or visit us at www.accenture.comsecurity This document refers to marks owned by third parties.
 All such third\-party marks are the property of their respective owners.
-No sponsorship, endorsement or approval of this content by the owners of such marks is intended, expressed or implied.This content is provided for general information purposes and is not intended to be used in place of consultation with our professional advisors.Given the inherent nature of threat intelligence, the content contained in this report is based on information gathered and understood at the time of its creation.
+No sponsorship, endorsement or approval of this content by the owners of such marks is intended, expressed or implied.
+This content is provided for general information purposes and is not intended to be used in place of consultation with our professional advisors.
+Given the inherent nature of threat intelligence, the content contained in this report is based on information gathered and understood at the time of its creation.
 The information in this report is general in nature and does not take into account the specific needs of your IT ecosystem and network, which may vary and require unique action.
 As such, Accenture provides the information and content on an as\-is basis without representation or warranty and accepts no liability for any action or failure to act taken in response to the information contained or referenced in this report.
-The reader is responsible for determining whether or not to follow any of the suggestions, recommendations or potential mitigations set out in this report, entirely at their own discretion.Copyright 2021 Accenture.
+The reader is responsible for determining whether or not to follow any of the suggestions, recommendations or potential mitigations set out in this report, entirely at their own discretion.
+Copyright 2021 Accenture.
 All rights reserved.
-Accenture and its logo are registered trademarks of Accenture.210353
+Accenture and its logo are registered trademarks of Accenture.